-Slow-Speed-Sync Shooting (Flash-On) Depress the mode

-button to set the

-mode until the [\$ 2] symbol appears on the LCD panel.
-It is possible to photograph subjects and background in a balanced way (as shown in the photo) by using the built-in flash to properly expose the foreground subject and a slow-speed to expose the low light background.
+Slow-Speed-Synchro Shooting (Flash-On) Depress the mode button to set the mode until the [\$ 2] symbol appears on the LCD panel.
+It is possible to photograph subjects and background in a balanced way/by using the built-in flash to properly expose the foreground subject and a slow-speed to expose the low light background.

 - When shooting in low light, the shutter speed gets slower, and camera shake is likely to blur your picture.
 Use of a tripod is recommended. - Make sure you are within the flash effective range even when you use the built-in flash as a fill-in flash in daylight.
-See page 15.
+See page 13.